vmware-archive/kube-prod-runtime/docs/components.md

 ### Implementation

 BKPR uses Elasticsearch as [packaged by Bitnami](https://hub.docker.com/r/bitnami/elasticsearch/).
-By default it runs 3 non-root pods named:

-* `elasticsearch-logging-0`
-* `elasticsearch-logging-1`
-* `elasticsearch-logging-2`

-all under the `kubeprod` namespace, forming an Elasticsearch cluster named `elasticsearch-cluster`.
+By default it runs 3 non-root pods named as `elasticsearch-logging-%i` (where `%i` is the pod index) under the `kubeprod` namespace, forming an Elasticsearch cluster named `elasticsearch-cluster`.

 There are two containers running inside each of these pods: